matrix-org/synapse/docs/admin_api/rooms.md

 ## Version 1 (old version)

-This version works synchronous.
-That means you get the response if the server has finised this action.
-This may take a long time.
-If you requests the same action a second time, if the server is not finished the first one, can the server hang up.
+This version works synchronously.
+That means you only get the response once the server has finished the action, which may take a long time.
+If you request the same action a second time, and the server has not finished the first one, the second request will block.
-This is fixed in Version 2 of this API.
+This is fixed in version 2 of this API.
 The parameters are the same in both APIs.
 This API will become deprecated in the future.

 The API is: